fpelliccioni/fpelliccioni.github.io/_posts/2014-10-05-writing-min-function-part5.md

 Our *min/max* functions fall in the case number 3.
 But... why?
 Have we consciously designed in that way?
 Which of these options is more correct?

-The 1st case looks good, both functions returns the same object, the left-hand object, in case of equality, sounds consistent.
+The 1st case looks good, both functions returns the same object in case of equality, the left-hand object.
+Sounds consistent.
-The 4th function too, both functions returns the same object, but... returning the right-hand object?, at least to me, it seems a bit odd.
+The 4th function too, both functions returns the same object, but... they are returning the right-hand object... hmm, at least to me, it seems a bit odd.
 The 3rd case sounds more illogical still.

 But, what about the case 2?

-The answer lies in the concept of **stability**.
+The answer here lies in the concept of **stability**.
 Surely you know the property of *stability* from  such as *sort*.
 An *stable algorithm* preserves the relative order of equivalent objects.